 In connection with signing the Business Combination Agreement, LNFA entered into convertible note subscription agreements (the "Convertible Note Subscription Agreements") with affiliates of Monarch Alternative Capital LP, Victory Park Capital and Corbin Capital (the "Note Investors"), in respect of \$150,000,000 aggregate principal amount of unsecured convertible notes due in 2025 (the "Notes") to be issued in connection with the closing of the Business Combination (the "Convertible Notes Financing").
 The principal terms of the Notes are set forth in the form of indenture attached as an exhibit to the Convertible Note Subscription Agreements, which indenture shall be entered into by LNFA, the guarantors party thereto and the indenture trustee (the "Indenture"), and the form of global note attached thereto.
-The Notes will bear interest at a rate of 7.00% per annum, payable quarterly in cash; provided, that the issuer may elect to pay interest in kind at 8.75% per annum, and the Notes will be convertible at an initial conversion price of \$11.50, subject to customary anti-dilution adjustments, including with respect to stock-splits and stock dividends, dividends and other distributions, above-market tender offers, below-market rights offerings and spin-offs (the "Conversion Price"), and shall mature on the date that is three years following the closing of the Convertible Notes Financing.
-The post-Business Combination company may, at its election, force conversion of the Notes after the first anniversary of the issuance of the Notes (the "Conversion Trigger Date"), subject to a holder's prior right to convert, if the volume-weighted average trading price of the post-Business Combination company's common stock (x) for the first year after the Conversion Trigger Date, is greater than or equal to 150% of the conversion Trigger Date, is greater than or equal to 150% of the conversion price for more than 20 trading days during a period of 30 consecutive trading days.
+The Notes will bear interest at a rate of 7.00% per annum, payable quarterly in cash; provided, that the issuer may elect to pay interest in kind at 8.75% per annum, and the Notes will be convertible at an initial conversion price of \$11.50, subject to customary anti-dilution adjustments, including with respect to stock-splits and stock dividends, dividends and other distributions, above-market tender offers, below-market rights offerings and spin-offs (the "Conversion Price"), and shall mature on the date that is three years following the closing of the issuance of the Notes (the "Conversion Trigger Date"), subject to a holder's prior right to convert, if the volume-weighted average trading price of the post-Business Combination company may, at its election, force conversion of the Notes after the first anniversary of the issuance of the Notes (the "Conversion Trigger Date"), subject to a holder's prior right to convert, if the volume-weighted average trading price of the post-Business Combination company may, at its election.
+Trigger Date, is greater than or equal to 150% of the conversion price for more than 20 trading days during a period of 30 consecutive trading days and (y) for the second year after the